 If you really want to go the extra mile in terms of making your bedroom the serene spot you know you deserve, then Kathleen Jennison has a few further suggestions.

 Set yourself up with some cozy mood lighting at night by combining various light sources, like bedside lamps and scented candles.
-Or consider a Himalayan salt lamp, which is a trendy piece that is both functional and decorative: “It enables you to breathe better during the night due to its air-filtering quality, and it spreads a pale, pink-toned glow into the darkness of the room,” says Kathleen.
+Or consider a Himalayan salt lamp or photo moon lamp, which are both trendy pieces that are both functional and decorative.
+The pink lamp “enables you to breathe better during the night due to its air-filtering quality, and it spreads a pale, pink-toned glow into the darkness of the room,” says Kathleen.

 Another self-care trend that can help you achieve a calm state of mind is aromatherapy.
 Use your favorite essential oils in a diffuser to make your room smell incredible and help you relax before bedtime (chamomile, vanilla, and lavender are all popular choices).
 Or, try herbal sleep pillows, which are small pouches stuffed with various aromatic herbs that you can place inside your pillowcase for a better night’s sleep.